-On 1 January the 2013 Prohibited List comes into effect.
+On 1 January the 2015 Prohibited List (the List) comes into effect.

-In order to reveal potential patterns of abuse, tapentadol has been added to the Monitoring Program in 2013 under in-competition narcotics.
+In order to detect potential patterns of abuse, Telmisartan and Mildronate have been added to the Monitoring Program in 2015.

-Ahead of its implementation on 1 January next year, athletes and support personnel should familiarise themselves with the full details available through WADA’s website which contains the List, a Summary of Modifications and details of WADA’s Monitoring Program for 2013.
+Ahead of its implementation on 1 January 2015, athletes and support personnel should familiarise themselves with the full details available through WADA’s website which contains the Prohibited List, a Summary of Modifications and details of WADA’s Monitoring Program for 2015.

 How substances come to be prohibited

 For a substance or method to be prohibited, it must meet two of the following three conditions:

 The full definitions of reasons why methods and substances are prohibited (along with the rest of the World Anti-Doping Code) can be found on WADA’s website.

 Every athlete is responsible for the substances that enter their body.
 Athletes are also responsible for any method they undertake.

 ASADA can help athletes and their support personnel check substances they may have to take, as well as find out more about banned substances and methods.

 The World Anti-Doping Agency (WADA) has released an advisory cautioning athletes to be aware of the black market substance GW501516.